adonisjs/v6-docs/content/docs/fundamentals/typescript_build_process.md

 node ace build --assets-args="--debug --base=/public"
 ```

-You may use the `--no-assets` flag to not compile the frontend assets.
+You may use the `--no-assets` flag to avoid compiling the frontend assets.

 ```sh
 node ace build --no-assets